publicdocs/uscode/assets/md/titles/usc24/us/usc/t24/ch10/schI/m__us_usc_t24_s422.md

     (e) __Reimbursement of incidental expenses__

-        The Chief Operating Officer or the Administrator of a facility accepting services under subsection (a) of this section may provide for reimbursement of a person for incidental expenses incurred by the person in providing the services accepted under subsection (a) of this section.
+        The Chief Operating Officer or the Administrator of a facility accepting services under subsection (a) may provide for reimbursement of a person for incidental expenses incurred by the person in providing the services accepted under subsection (a).
 The Chief Operating Officer or Administrator shall determine which expenses qualify for reimbursement under this subsection.

 ([Pub.
 L. 101–510, div.
 A, title XV, § 1522][/us/pl/101/510/s1522], as added [Pub.
 L. 104–201, div.
 A, title X, § 1052(a)][/us/pl/104/201/s1052/a], Sept.
 23, 1996, [110 Stat.
 2649][/us/stat/110/2649]; amended [Pub.
 L. 107–107, div.
 A, title XIV, § 1404(b)(4)][/us/pl/107/107/s1404/b/4], Dec.
 28, 2001, [115 Stat.
 1260][/us/stat/115/1260]; [Pub.
 L. 112–81, div.
 A, title V, § 564(b)(1)][/us/pl/112/81/s564/b/1], Dec.
 31, 2011, [125 Stat.
 1424][/us/stat/125/1424].)